-One of Gordon Ramsay’s signature dishes is the raspberry souffle.
-He makes an absolutely delightful souffle with raspberry puree, pastry cream, and egg-sugar mixture.
+Gordon Ramsay raspberry souffle is an absolutely delightful souffle with raspberry puree, pastry cream, and egg-sugar mixture.
 This souffle is extremely sensitive when it comes to quantities.
-So, I’d suggest making precise measurements and then start cooking.

 This is the short version of the recipe.
 Find the whole recipe along with the details below.
 But first, check out some other recipes from the Chef’s delight.

 Other Gordon Ramsay Recipes That You Can Try